-M2R T2R R/W Zero REG2 REG1 REG0 A2 A1 AO DB15 to DB11 DB10 DB9 DB8 DB7 DB6 DB5 DB4 DB3 DB2 DB1 DB0 0 0 0 1 0 0 0 0 Χ 0 OC B Х OC_A Х TSD Х Χ PU_B Χ PU_A
+M2R LZR R/W Zero REG2 REG1 REG0 A2 A 1 AO DB15 to DB11 DB10 DB9 DB8 DB7 DB6 DB5 DB4 DB3 DB2 DB1 DB0 0 0 0 1 0 0 0 0 Χ OC_D OC_C OC_B OC_A 0 TSD 0 PU_D PU_C PU_B PU_A

-Table 27.
-Power Control Register Functions
+Table 27 Power Control Register Functions

-Option Description PU_A DAC A power-up.
+Option Description PU A DAC A power-up.
 When set, this bit places DAC A in normal operating mode.
 When cleared, this bit places DAC A in power-down mode (default).
-After setting this bit to power DAC A, a power-up time of 10 μs is required.
-During this power-up time, the DAC register should not be loaded to the DAC output (see the Load DAC (LDAC) section).
-If the clamp enable bit of the control register is cleared, DAC A powers down automatically on detection of an overcurrent, and PUA is cleared to reflect this.
+After setting this bit to power DAC A, a power up time of 10 μ s is required.
+During this power-up time, the DAC register must not be loaded to the DAC output (see the Load DAC/LDAC section).
+If the clamp enable bit of the control register is cleared, DAC A powers down automatically upon detection of an overcurrent, and PUA is cleared to reflect this.
 PU_B DAC B power-up.
 When set, this bit places DAC B in normal operating mode.
 When cleared, this bit places DAC B in power-down mode (default).
-After setting this bit to power DAC B, a power-up time of 10 μs is required.
-During this power-up time, the DAC register should not be loaded to the DAC output (see the Load DAC (LDAC) section).
-If the clamp enable bit of the control register is cleared, DAC B powers down automatically on detection of an overcurrent, and PU B is cleared to reflect this.
-TSD Thermal shutdown alert (read-only bit).
-In the event of an overtemperature situation, both DACs are powered down and this bit is set.
-OC_A DAC A overcurrent alert (read-only bit).
+After setting this bit to power DAC B, a power up time of 10 μs is required.
+During this power-up time, the DAC register must not be loaded to the DAC output (see the Load DAC/LDAC section).
+If the clamp enable bit of the control register is cleared, DAC B powers down automatically upon detection of an overcurrent, and PU B is cleared to reflect this.
+PUc DAC C power-up.
+When set, this bit places DAC C in normal operating mode.
+When cleared, this bit places DAC C in power-down mode (default).
+After setting this bit to power DAC C, a power up time of 10 μs is required.
+During this power-up time, the DAC register must not be loaded to the DAC output (see the Load DAC/LDAC section).
+If the clamp enable bit of the control register is cleared, DAC C powers down automatically upon detection of an overcurrent, and PUc is cleared to reflect this.
+PU_D DAC D power-up.
+When set, this bit places DAC D in normal operating mode.
+When cleared, this bit places DAC D in power-down mode (default).
+After setting this bit to power DAC D, a power up time of 10 μ s is required.
+During this power-up time, the DAC register must not be loaded to the DAC output (see the Load DAC/LDAC section).
+If the clamp enable bit of the control register is cleared, DAC D powers down automatically upon detection of an overcurrent, and PUD is cleared to reflect this.
+TSD Thermal shutdown alert.
+Read-only bit.
+In the event of an overtemperature situation, the four DACs are powered down and this bit is set.
+OC_A DAC A overcurrent alert.
+Read-only bit.
 In the event of an overcurrent situation on DAC A, this bit is set.
-OC_B DAC B overcurrent alert (read-only bit).
+OC_B DAC B overcurrent alert.
+Read-only bit.
 In the event of an overcurrent situation on DAC B, this bit is set.
+OC_C DAC C overcurrent alert.
+Read-only bit.
+In the event of an overcurrent situation on DAC C, this bit is set.
+OC_D DAC D overcurrent alert.
+Read-only bit.
+In the event of an overcurrent situation on DAC D, this bit is set.

-DESIGN FEATURES
+FEATURES